icclab/rosdocked-irlab/WORKSPACE/README.md

     ./run_cpu.sh

-Note that the xhost needs to be correctly set in order to make it work correctly. (xhost+ would do the trick)
+Note that the xhost needs to be correctly set in order to make it work correctly. (xhost +local:root would do the trick)